TrustATree/xenwriting.com/storys/index.md

   "Charlie gets increasingly mad at Hat_nal and Xen for changing anything in the source code", "Xen has never beaten Minecraft",
-  "Hat_nal took 9 minutes to name 26 vocaloids he knows", "Hat_nal coded the snake button and nothing else"
+  "Hat_nal took 9 minutes to name 26 vocaloids he knows", "Hat_nal coded the snake button and nothing else", "hat_nal once got mad at Xen for taking too long to install Git.
 ]

 const fact = ref('')